-NAPLES — Corkscrew Sanctuary could be hosting lots of orchid fans again during summer 2017, as its rare “super” ghost orchid is blooming.
+NAPLES — Corkscrew Sanctuary could be hosting lots of orchid fans again during summer 2018, as its rare “super” ghost orchid is ready to bloom.

 The ghost orchid was made famous by the 2002 film Adaptation starring Meryl Streep and the best-selling Orchid Thief, by Susan Orlean.

 In 2007, a volunteer spotted a ghost orchid in bloom along the boardwalk, prompting a spike in visitors and attention.
 The orchid had more blooms than any ghost orchid previously spotted and thus became known as a super-ghost.